Why You Should Use a CRM (and some Best Practices for using your System)17 Jul 2023

 Why Use a CRM?

 A pretty basic question, but one that has a different answer for every business.
-That’s not me being difficult: it really does come down to the needs and processes of the individual company or team.
+That’s not me being difficult (promise).
+It really does come down to the needs and processes of the individual company or team.

 The question we prefer to ask is: what are your pain points?

-Some of the most common pain points revolve around sales, but there are others.
+Some of the most comment pain points revolve around sales, but there are others.
 For example:

 - We don’t really know what prospects are coming in, when they land, and who is picking them up.

-- Our support team really struggle with keeping track of all the tickets on their desks and aren’t responding in a timely manner.
+- Our support team really struggle with keeping track of all the tickets on their desks.
+This means they aren’t responding in a timely manner.

-- We have a set way of doing things that worked when the company was just the three of us, now that we’re growing, things are just a bit disorganised.
+- We have a set way of doing things that worked when the company was just the three of us.
+Now that we’re growing, things are a bit disorganised.